anna-kuz/Wellness-App/README.md

 4. Run the backend server by executing `npm start` in the backend folder.

 5. Launch the frontend by running `npm start` in the frontend folder.

-6. Open your web browser and navigate to `http://localhost:3000` to access the app.

 ## Technologies Used